cwlkr/torchvahadane/README.md

 ## Installation
-torchvahadane can be installed with pip using
+TorchVahadane can be installed with pip using

 ```
 git clone https://github.com/cwlkr/torchvahadane.git